vchen22/cse142-lab3/README.md

 ## Example Code

 The `example` directory contains the image stabilization example from the lab lecture slides.
 You shouldn't (and won't need to) use any of the code from that example for this lab.

+The code in `stabilize.cpp` also demonstrates how to use the Moneta functions (described below) to instrument the program to collect traces.

 ## Skills to Learn and Practice

 1. Interpreting performance counters.
 2. Applying loop reordering and predicting its effects.
 3. Applying loop tiling and predicting its effects.